hypertechnic/Laser_Guidance/README.md

   confidence_threshold: 0.5
   max_objects: 5

-Acknowledgments
+# Acknowledgments

-HeliosDAC Team: For their open-source Python library.
+Helios_dac Team: For their open-source Python library.

 PyTorch: For the object detection backbone.